Toolbox

 What to consider when you are looking for a suitable method:

-• do you assess individuals or groups
+- Will you assess individuals or groups?
+Or both?

-• who will be involved in the assessment process; who will assess (self, peers, tutors, teacher, external parties)
+- Who will be involved in the assessment process?
+Who will assess (self, peers, tutors, teacher, external parties)?

 What kind of assessment methods are possible?

-Consider also digital tools.
-The UT has a license for Wooclap, a tool that can be used during lectures to ask questions.
-On this site you can find information about educational applications that can be used at the UT: About the applications | Overview educational applications | Home EDU systems (utwente.nl)
+You can consider also the possibilities of digital tools.
+The UT has a license for Contest, Remindo and Grasple (limited) for written tests.
+The UT has also a license for Wooclap, a tool that can be used formatively; to ask questions during lectures.
+On this site you can find information about educational applications that can be used at the UT: Overview educational applications.For those who like to get more ideas:

-• Assessment scheme
+- Assessment scheme

-An assessments scheme (aka test plan, assessment plan) helps to show the validity of your assessment for a course (unit, module).It provides an overview of all assessments in relation to the learning objectives and with weights and conditions.
+An assessment scheme (aka test plan, assessment plan) helps to show the validity of your assessment for a course (unit, module).

-At the UT it is expected that the above mentioned information is presented to the students before the start of a course.
-As a teacher you are expected to be able to design an assessment scheme for your own course or unit.
+At the UT it is expected that the above-mentioned information is presented to the students before the start of a course.
+As a teacher, you are expected to be able to design an assessment scheme for your own course or unit.

 An assessment specification table as blueprint for your assessment